 A lesson in Balti Birmingham style

-We entered the Balti Triangle with an expert guide.
-Andy Munro, of Marketing Birmingham, is a keen fan of Birmingham's balti.
+Not very long ago, we visited the Balti Triangle with an expert guide.
+Andy Munro, keen fan of this style of cooking we were introduced to through Marketing Birmingham.
 At Al Frash, regularly named one of the top balti and Indian restaurants in the whole of Great Britain, he led us through the mysteries of the balti menu and explained a bit about this style of dining.

 Balti in a Bucket